Skip to content

 Restaurant data and reviews

-• Grand Africa Café & Beach — official venue information, menu, and price bands.
+• Grand Africa Café & Beach: official venue information, menu, and price bands.
 Reviews aggregated from TripAdvisor and Google.

-• Azure Restaurant, 12 Apostles Hotel — official hotel and restaurant website; menu and award history.
+• Azure Restaurant, 12 Apostles Hotel: official hotel and restaurant website; menu and award history.

-• Salsify at The Roundhouse — The World's 50 Best Restaurants 2025 expanded 51–100 list (No. 88 debut).
+• Salsify at The Roundhouse: The World's 50 Best Restaurants 2025 expanded 51 to 100 list (No. 88 debut).

-• FYN Restaurant — The World's 50 Best Restaurants 2025 expanded 51–100 list (No. 82); official site for tasting menu and pricing.
+• FYN Restaurant: The World's 50 Best Restaurants 2025 expanded 51 to 100 list (No. 82); official site for tasting menu and pricing.

 Rankings and awards